tbensky/PhysicsLabs/README.md

 * Run each throuh the same histogram/fit/plot/Chi-square procedure as in Part I for your hand data.
 * That is, generate two more plots each having a histogram and appropriate fit for both the high and low count data files.

-### Deadtime

-There can be an issue with deadtime in these experiments.
-This would cause the detector to underreport the actual number of emissions.
-This is very apparent when doing this experiment with a Geiger tube (while the plasma dissipates).
-The scintillation detector used here shows no obvious deadtime, given the source intensity.
-See the two images in [the Resources](https://github.com/tbensky/PhysicsLabs/tree/master/Labs/GammaRayHighLowCounts/Resources) folder.

 ## Lab: Magnetic Torque